dfarone02/RecursiveTreasureHunt-C-/README.md

 recursively invoking a function and marking the cells visited with a special character (an electronic bread crumb to keep from reprocessing explored cells).
 The legal moves are to cells adjacent to the current cell, but not diagonal to it.
 The order in which adjacent cells must be explored is read from the file.
-The treasure should be found by using recursive calls and backtracking, and not by looking ahead (you do not have the ability to “look” into neighboring cells before moving – you simply move and rely on backtracking if it’s a “bad” move).
+The treasure should be found by using recursive calls and backtracking, and not by looking ahead.
 If the specially marked treasure cell is encountered, the game should print a message that it was found.
 Otherwise, after fully exploring the map, a message is output stating that there is no treasure on the island.